dittm/monroe-unveiled/README.md

 ## License
 This project is licensed under the [MIT License](LICENSE).

+...

+## Disclaimer on Photos and Copyright

+Please note that the images and photos used in this digital edition belong to their respective owners or copyright holders.
+We do not claim ownership of these images but have included them to provide visual context and enhance the understanding of Marilyn Monroe's life and work.

+Where applicable, we have made efforts to appropriately attribute and link to the original sources of these images.
+However, if you are a copyright holder and believe that your work has been used improperly or without proper attribution, please contact us immediately at [via e-mail](mailto:chdittmann@proton.me) so that we can rectify the situation.

+We respect copyright laws and strive to use visual materials in accordance with fair use and attribution principles.

 ---

 &copy; 2023 Marilyn Unveiled: A Digital Edition.
 All rights reserved.